code-with-amitk/Code-examples/Operating_Systems/Windows/Active_Directory/README.md

 <a name=what></a>
 ## AD
 - Centralized DB/Repository of Objects(Users, Groups, Resources, Services).
 Resources: Print Server, File Servers(Shared Folders), Mail server.
+- **ADDC(AD Domain Controller):** Server storing users,groups,objects.
+- **ADDS(AD Domain services):** Provides Authentication services.
+- **RODC(RO Domain controller):** DC that hosts read-only partitions of the AD.
+- **AD Schema:**  Template/Master doc describing: a.
+What attributes Objects will have. b.
+How objects are related etc. AD refers to this before creating object.
 <a name=struct></a>
 ### Structure of AD
 - Forest > Tree > Domain > OU.
 Forest contains Trees, Trees contains Domains, Domains contains OU, OU contains users(on which policies are applied)